-- (1) Of the total appropriated amount, one-half of that portion that is attributable to incentive savings, not to exceed twenty-five million dollars, is appropriated to the savings incentive account for the purpose of improving the quality, efficiency, and effectiveness of agency services, and credited to the agency that generated the savings. - (2) The remainder of the total amount, not to exceed one hundred million dollars, is appropriated to the education savings account.
+- (1) Of the total appropriated amount, one-half of that portion that is attributable to incentive savings, not to exceed twenty-five million dollars, is appropriated to the savings incentive account for the purpose of improving the quality, efficiency, and effectiveness of agency services, and credited to the agency that generated the savings. - 6 (2) The remainder of the total amount, not to exceed one hundred 7 million dollars, is appropriated to the education savings account.

 8 NEW SECTION.
 Sec.
-715. FOR THE OFFICE OF FINANCIAL MANAGEMENT-9 COUNTY SUBSTANCE ABUSE PROGRAMS provided solely for allocation to counties that are eligible for funding for chemical dependency or substance abuse treatment programs
+715. FOR THE OFFICE OF FINANCIAL MANAGEMENT-9 COUNTY SUBSTANCE ABUSE PROGRAMS funding for chemical dependency or substance abuse treatment programs